-A sense of calmness, peace and focus, invaluable to recovery, are all gained via mediation.
+A sense of calmness, peace, and focus, invaluable to recovery, are all gained via meditation.

 Through meditation in recovery, addicts are taught how to breathe slowly and deeply thereby quieting their minds which in turn provides an increase of self-awareness, positive reactions to stress and a diminished auto response to substance abuse.

 Some also discover an increase in creative expression, like painting, writing or sculpting which can also bring a sense of peace and accomplishment.